alexcolls/alexcolls/README.md

   This avoids the broken Vercel-hosted cards: Deployment Protection / SSO on the self-hosted instance 302s GitHub's image proxy, so remote cards rendered blank.

-  Optional repo secret STATS_PAT (scopes: repo + read:user) enables private-repo counts; otherwise the workflow uses GITHUB_TOKEN (public data only).
+  Do not set count_private=true unless a STATS_PAT secret (scopes: repo + read:user) is configured — GITHUB_TOKEN alone returns
+  "Resource not accessible by integration" and blanks the stats card.
 -->

 <!-- Light Mode -->